nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

       },
     }).then(async (res) => {
       let result = await res.json();
-      setCharacter(result.payload);
+      setDebut(result.payload);
     });
   }, [name, isEditing]);

-  // we can see info about one character.
+  // we can see info about one debut.
   // On the backend, we have a route that will accept an object that looks like:
   // {
   //     debutFilm: "Hawkeye",